AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Dragon.md

 ### Chromatic

 **Chromatic Scales:** Your natural armor AC is 13, plus 1 for each age category above wyrmling.
 While using your natural armor, you may only add half your Dexterity modifier for AC calculation instead of your full Dexterity modifier.
 Your unarmored defense weakness is piercing damage.
-**Shapeshift:** Once per short rest, you may transform your body into the shape of a creature, in your size or up to two size categories smaller.
+**Shapeshift:** Once per short rest, you may transform your body into the shape of a creature, of your size or up to two size categories smaller.
 You may retain this form as long as you are conscious, or until you dismiss it using a quick action.
 Any items you hold or wear, either in your original form or the transformed form, might either be torn from the pressure of the transformation (in the case of transforming into something larger) or dropped (in the case of held items or transforming into something smaller.
 The shapeshifting is mostly visual, and so you retain your attribute scores even while transformed.

 ### Metallic